pulldown-cmark/pulldown-cmark/fancy-regex/README.md

 * A proper API for actually using the engine.

-* Correct handling of zero-width matchers such as `\b` that require one character of look-behind.

 * Plumbing of captures from the NFA inner matcher to the client.

 * The following regex language features not yet implemented: